 The phone box where Jo Jo Dullard was last seen

-Crime Scene Location in Moone, Kildare, Ireland
+Last Seen Location in Moone, Kildare, Ireland

-In November of 1995, the 21-year-old dropped out of a beauty therapy course in Dublin and moved back to her sister's house in Callan, County Kilkenny.
+In November 1995, the 21-year-old dropped out of a beauty therapy course in Dublin and moved back to her sister's house in Callan, County Kilkenny.

 On November 9th, 1995, Dullard returned to Dublin to collect a social welfare payment from a post office in Harold's Cross.